Cherreads

 "Damn… this finally means I've gotten rid of the hassle," he muttered to himself.

 His brown hair fell slightly over his forehead, and his sharp eyes carried a hint of weariness.
-His jaw was set, and his posture relaxed yet alert, reflecting both relief and the lingering tension of the past events.
+His posture was relaxed yet alert, reflecting both relief and lingering tension.

 "But… those talented ones… I don't know what their plan is.
 I'm afraid they might target my sister," he thought, frowning slightly.

-Milo reached up and gently held the pendant around his neck, his fingers tracing its contours.
-He glanced at it for a moment, lost in thought, while leaning back comfortably, trying to let himself relax amidst the lingering tension.
+Milo reached up and gently held the pendant around his neck, his fingers tracing its surface as he glanced at it, lost in thought while leaning back, trying to relax despite the tension.

 His phone rang.
 Milo picked it up, raising an eyebrow.